The JournalCommerce

-Master points are a fundamental concept in the music industry that directly affects the income and rights of artists, producers, and others involved in creating recorded music.
-Understanding what they are and how they work is crucial for anyone working in the music industry.
+Master points are percentages of a recording's revenue assigned in a recording contract: one master point equals 1% of the revenue generated from the sale and exploitation of a master recording, including album sales, streaming, and licensing.
+They directly affect the income and rights of artists, producers, and others involved in creating recorded music, so understanding how they work is crucial for anyone in the industry.

 In this article, we’ll explore what master points are, how they are calculated and distributed, and their importance in recording contracts.